-Dillon, PA, Kempton, T, Ryan, S, Hocking, J & Coutts, AJ 2018, 'Interchange rotation factors and player characteristics influence physical and technical performance in professional Australian Rules football.', Journal of Science and Medicine in Sport, vol. 21, no. 3, pp. 317-321.View/Download from: UTS OPUS or Publisher's site
+Dillon, PA, Kempton, T, Ryan, S, Hocking, J & Coutts, AJ 2018, 'Interchange rotation factors and player characteristics influence physical and technical performance in professional Australian Rules football.', Journal of Science and Medicine in Sport, vol. 21, no. 3, pp. 317-321.View/Download from: Publisher's site

 OBJECTIVES: To examine the effects of match-related and individual player characteristics on activity profile and technical performance during rotations in professional Australian football.
 DESIGN: Longitudinal observational study.
 METHODS: Global positioning system data and player rating scores were collected from 33 professional Australian football players during 15 Australian football League matches.
 Player rating scores were time aligned with their relative total and high-speed running (HSR) distance (>20kmh(-1)) for each on ground rotation.
 Individual players' maximal aerobic running speed (MAS) was determined from a two-kilometre trial.
 A multilevel linear mixed model was used to examine the influence of rotations on physical activity profiles and skill execution during match play.
 RESULTS: Rotation duration and accumulated distance resulted in a trivial-to-moderate reduction in relative total and HSR distances as well as relative rating points.
 The number of disposals in a rotation had a small positive effect on relative total and HSR distances and a large positive effect on relative rating points.
 MAS was associated with a moderate-to-large increase in relative total distance, but had a large negative effect on relative rating points.
 Previous rotation time, stoppages and the number of rotations in the quarter had a trivial-to-small negative effect on relative total and HSR distances.
 A greater speed (mmin(-1)) was associated with a trivial increase in rating points during a rotation, while there was a trivial decrease in relative total distance as rating points increased.
 CONCLUSION: The complex relationship between factors that influence activity profile and technical performance during rotations in Australian football needs to be considered when interpreting match performance.

-Ryan, S, Coutts, AJ, Hocking, J, Dillon, PA, Whitty, A & Kempton, T 2018, 'Physical Preparation Factors That Influence Technical and Physical Match Performance in Professional Australian Football.', International journal of sports physiology and performance, vol. 13, no. 8, pp. 1021-1027.View/Download from: UTS OPUS or Publisher's site
+Ryan, S, Coutts, AJ, Hocking, J, Dillon, PA, Whitty, A & Kempton, T 2018, 'Physical Preparation Factors That Influence Technical and Physical Match Performance in Professional Australian Football.', International journal of sports physiology and performance, vol. 13, no. 8, pp. 1021-1027.View/Download from: Publisher's site

 OBJECTIVES:To examine the collective influence of a range of physical preparation elements on selected performance measures during Australian football match play.
 DESIGN:Prospective and longitudinal.
 METHODS:Data were collected from 34 professional Australian football players from the same club during the 2016 Australian Football League competition season.
 Match activity profiles and acute (7-d) and chronic (3-wk) training loads were collected using global positioning system devices.
 Training response was measured by well-being questionnaires completed prior to the main training session each week.
 Maximal aerobic running speed (MAS) was estimated by a 2-km time trial conducted during preseason.
 Coach ratings were collected from the senior coach and 4 assistants after each match on a 5-point Likert scale.
 Player ratings were obtained from a commercial statistics provider.
 Fifteen matches were analyzed.
 Linear mixed models were constructed to examine the collective influence of training-related factors on 4 performance measures.
 RESULTS:Muscle soreness had a small positive effect (ES: 0.12) on Champion Data rating points.
 Three-week average high-speed running distance had a small negative effect (ES: 0.14) on coach ratings.
 MAS had large to moderate positive effects (ES: 0.55 to 0.47) on relative total and high-speed running distances.
 Acute total and chronic average total running distance had small positive (ES: 0.13) and negative (ES: 0.14) effects on relative total and high-speed running distance performed during matches, respectively.
 CONCLUSIONS:MAS should be developed to enhance players' running performance during competition.
 Monitoring of physical preparation data may assist in reducing injury and illness and increasing player availability but not enhance football performance.

-Kempton, T, Sirotic, AC & Coutts, AJ 2017, 'A Comparison of Physical and Technical Performance Profiles Between Successful and Less-Successful Professional Rugby League Teams.', International Journal of Sports Physiology and Performance, vol. 12, no. 4, pp. 520-526.View/Download from: UTS OPUS or Publisher's site
+Kempton, T, Sirotic, AC & Coutts, AJ 2017, 'A Comparison of Physical and Technical Performance Profiles Between Successful and Less-Successful Professional Rugby League Teams.', International Journal of Sports Physiology and Performance, vol. 12, no. 4, pp. 520-526.View/Download from: Publisher's site

 This was the first study to examine differences in physical and technical performance profiles using a large sample of match observations drawn from successful and less-successful professional rugby league teams.Match activity profiles were collected using global positioning satellite (GPS) technology from 29 rugby league players from a successful team during 24 games and 25 players from a less-successful team during 18 games throughout two separate competition seasons.
 Technical performance data were obtained from a commercial statistics provider.
 A progressive magnitude based statistical approach was used to compare differences in physical and technical performance variables between the reference teams.There were no clear differences in playing time, nor absolute and relative total distances or LSR distances between successful and less-successful teams.
 The successful team had possibly to very likely lower higher-speed running demands and likely fewer physical collisions than the less-successful team, although they likely to most likely demonstrated more accelerations and decelerations and likely higher average metabolic power.
 The successful team very likely gained more territory in attack, very likely had more possession and likely committed fewer errors.
 In contrast, the less-successful team was likely required to attempt more tackles, most likely missed more tackles and very likely had a lower effective tackle percentage.In the present study, successful match performance was not contingent on higher match running outputs or more physical collisions, rather proficiency in technical performance components better differentiated between successful and less-successful teams.

-Ryan, S, Coutts, AJ, Hocking, J & Kempton, T 2017, 'Factors Affecting Match Running Performance in Professional Australian Football.', International Journal of Sports Physiology and Performance, vol. 12, no. 9, pp. 1199-1204.View/Download from: UTS OPUS or Publisher's site
+Ryan, S, Coutts, AJ, Hocking, J & Kempton, T 2017, 'Factors Affecting Match Running Performance in Professional Australian Football.', International Journal of Sports Physiology and Performance, vol. 12, no. 9, pp. 1199-1204.View/Download from: Publisher's site

 PURPOSE: To examine the influence of a range of individual player characteristics and match-related factors on activity profiles during professional Australian football matches.
 METHODS: Global positioning system (GPS) profiles were collected from 34 professional Australian football players from the same club over 15 competition matches.
 GPS data were classified into relative total and high-speed running (HSR; >20 km·h(-1)) distances.
 Individual player aerobic fitness was determined from a two-kilometre time trial conducted during the pre-season.
 Each match was classified according to match location, season phase, recovery length, opposition strength and match outcome.
 The total number of stoppages during the match was obtained from a commercial statistics provider.
 A linear mixed model was constructed to examine the influence of player characteristics and match related factors on both relative total and high-speed running outputs.
 RESULTS: Player aerobic fitness had a large effect on relative total and HSR distances.
 Away matches and matches lost produced only small reductions to relative HSR distances, while the number of rotations also had a small positive effect.
 Matches won, an increased number of player rotations and playing against strong opposition all resulted in small to moderate increases in relative total distance, while early season phase, increased number of stoppages and away matches resulted in small to moderate reductions in relative total distance Conclusions: There is a likely interplay of factors that influence running performance during Australian football matches.
 Our results highlight the need to consider a variety of contextual factors when interpreting physical output from matches.